filip-stepien/opengl-3d-engine/README.md

 Simple graphics engine with a friendly programming interface.

+It is rather a toy than an actual 3D engine and was primarily used for learning purposes, but can still be used for simple applications.

 On this branch, engine contains audio support.

 It currently works under Windows, as the project uses DLL files from [irrklang](https://www.ambiera.com/irrklang/) library.